 In order to be eligible for this fellowship graduate students must be finishing at least their fourth year at the time of application and must not be enrolled beyond their sixteenth semester.
 Only students with approved dissertation topics may apply, and applicants must have completed all pre-dissertation requirements (or should be scheduled to complete them by the end of the academic year).
 Preference is given to dissertation projects that demonstrate relevance for contemporary European Studies.
-This fellowship carries a maximum award of $25,000.00.
+This fellowship provides an academic year stipend and benefits.

 How to Apply